Financial-Times/origami/MIGRATION.md

 ## Migrating from v2 to v3

+### Mixins

+- The `oOverlay` mixin now includes all styles required for overlays and outputs CSS selectors as well as properties and values.
+See the [Sass documentation](README.md#sass) for information on the new parameters
+- The following mixins have been removed, their styles can now be included using the `oOverlay` mixin parameters:
+  - `oOverlayCompactClose`
+  - `oOverlayCompactContent`
+  - `oOverlayCompactHeading`
+  - `oOverlayCompactTitle`
+  - `oOverlayContent`
+  - `oOverlayFullscreen`
+  - `oOverlayHeading`
+  - `oOverlayHeadingShaded`
+  - `oOverlayHeadingShadedClose`
+  - `oOverlayIncludeAll`
+  - `oOverlayShadow`
+  - `oOverlayTitle`
+- Rename:
+  - `oOverlayClose` to `oOverlayContentClose`

 ### ES Modules

 v5 uses [ES Modules over CommonJS](https://hacks.mozilla.org/2018/03/es-modules-a-cartoon-deep-dive/) syntax.
 We recommend to include `o-overlay` using the es modules syntax.